andorthehood/mindrepo/projects/identity/2025-08-04-username-system-under-andor.md

 - Prefer usernames whose original expressions match the platform’s context (for example, technical phrases for developer platforms, reading-related phrases for book platforms).

 ## Inventory (current handles)
 - Instagram: `andortheinfluence` → from "under the influence".
-Playful; social fit.
+Rationale: influence → influencer.
+- Untappd: `andortheinfluence` → from "under the influence".
+On-theme for beer check-ins; matches Instagram.
 - GitHub: `andorthehood` → from "under the hood".
 Technical fit.
 - Goodreads: `andorlineingeverything` → from "underlining everything".
 On-theme with reading.
 - Facebook: `andorthewrongimpression` → from "under the wrong impression".
 Clear; long; casual fit.